ibm-cloud-docs/cloud-object-storage/replication.md

 ## Consistency and data integrity
 {: #replication-consistency}

-While IBM COS provides strong consistency for all data IO operations, bucket configuration is eventually consistent.
-After enabling replication rules for the first time on a bucket, it may take a few moments for the configuration to propagate across the system.
+While IBM Cloud Object Storage provides strong consistency for all data IO operations, bucket configuration is eventually consistent.
+After enabling replication rules for the first time on a bucket, it may take a few moments for the configuration to propagate across the system and new objects to start being replicated.

 ## IAM actions
 {: #replication-iam}